 The alternative is a popular choice in Pennsylvania Dutch country that adds creamy mashed potatoes into what would have been traditional stuffing.
 Potato stuffing doesn’t need to be made with eggs or broth because it’s already moist and holds together really well.
 The finished result is creamy and savory, and pairs so well with gravy!

-Saute the onions and celery in a large frying pan over medium high heat until they’re soft.
+Saute the onions and celery in a large skillet over medium high heat until they’re soft.

 Take the pan off of the heat and stir in the breadcrumbs, mashed potatoes, sage, parsley, and salt and pepper.